memgraph/docs/products/memgraph/upcoming/reference_guide/replication.md

 the crashed main goes back online, it will not be able to reclaim its previous role, but will be forced to be a replica of the new main.
 In the upcoming releases, we might be adding more advanced recovery mechanisms.
-However, users are able to setup their own recovery policies using the basic recovery mechanisms we currently provide, that can cover a wide range of real-life scenarios.
+However, users are able to set up their own recovery policies using the basic recovery mechanisms we currently provide, that can cover a wide range of real-life scenarios.